Atiyah-Segal completion for the Hermitian K-theory of Symplectic Groups: Grothendieck-Witt rings of some classifying spaces

 \paragraph{Outline} Using the \emph{admissible gadgets with a nice $G$-action} of \cite[Definition~4.2.1, Definition~4.2.4]{morel99}, one constructs a geometric approximation of a universal \(G\)-torsor over \(\B_{\et}G\), namely a colimit of $G$-torsors in \(\Sm_S\).
 We will instead use the more flexible concept of \emph{acceptable gadgets}, following \cite[Definition 8.3]{panin18}, and adding a version of a nice $G$-action in this setting.
 Suppose that we have a commutative diagram of $G$-torsors

-in $\Sm_k$, where the horizontal arrows are closed immersions, such that the colimit of this diagram should be thought of a motivic approximation of $EG \ra \B_{\et}G$, with $EG$ being a motivically contractible space with free $G$-action.
-We will make this idea precise further below.
+in $\Sm_S$, where the horizontal arrows are closed immersions, such that the colimit of this diagram should be thought of a motivic approximation of $EG \ra \B_{\et}G$, with $EG$ being a motivically contractible space with free $G$-action.
+We will make this idea precise further in a more general setting for any Grothendieck topology $\tau$ at least as coarse as the fppf topology, and for $\tau$-locally trivial $G$-torsors and $\tau$-classifying spaces $\B_{\tau}G$.